The Roald Dahl Neurophysiology Department

 Download leaflet

-NCS / EMG Test – PIAG 70 (141kB pdf)
+NCS / EMG Test – PIAG 70 (267kB)

-What are NCS / EMG Tests?
+What are NCS/EMG Tests?

-NCS stands for ‘Nerve Conduction Studies’ and investigates how the nerves in the arms and legs are working.
+NCS stands for Nerve Conduction Studies and investigates how the nerves in the arms and legs are working.

 Together these tests are used to investigate a number of different muscle and nerve problems.
+They help the Consultant in the diagnosis and management of your child’s complaint or condition.

 Please tell the doctor before the test if your child has: